pietervdvn/Lang/Bnf/Readme.md

 * With +, an expression is repeated as much as possible (but at least once)
 * With ?, an expression is optional (parsed if possible)
 * With % (prependend), the following expression is parsed without whitespace.
 This means that, ````%("a" "b")```` will equal ````"ab"````.
 Called rules still parse whitespace: ````a ::= "a" "b"; b ::= %("a" a)```` will parse ````aa b```` (but not ````a ab````)
+* With $ (prependend), the following expression will be summoned into a single Token in the parsetree

 There are also some other operators: